unnmdnwb3/rational-exchange/README.md

 This repository contains all the code used for paper **"Rational Exchange: Incentives in Atomic Cross Chain Swaps"** by *Janick Rueegger* and *Dr. Guilherme Sperb Machado*.

+**Please note:** *This paper is currently under review.
+Hence we cannot currently publish its contents.
+Thank you for understanding.*

 ## Abstract

 The exchange of digital currencies between distrusting parties across discrete blockchain-technologies bears enormous potential.
 As a fundamental capability for interoperability, it might play a critical role in the tokenization of commerce.
 In contrast to traditional financial systems and centralized crypto-exchanges, protocols based on Hash Time Lock Contracts (HTLCs) provide a method to trade crypto-currencies in a peer-to-peer manner, without the mediation of a trusted third- party authority.
 However, considering the omission of central coordination, remarkable price fluctuations of traded assets and the protocol’s extensive time-to-completion, involved parties might be incentivized to deviate from the protocol.
 Without the guarantee of a successful exchange, it is required to analyze the protocol’s prevalent incentive-structures.
 Thus, this paper introduces and tests a model of rationality to further quantify its impact on potential historical trades, using real exchange-rates.
 Analyzing different crypto-currency trading pairs we highlight the probabilistic nature of a typical HTLC-based protocol.
 The results show that although the protocol does not offer a guarantee for a successful trade, it is applicable in scenarios of exchange-rates with low drift, low volatility, and optimized time-to-completion.